 Section 3 Hierarchy Diagrams -- This section contains the class hierarchy diagrams for all managed objects defined in the CMIP interoperable interface.

-Section 4 Interface Functionality to CMOIP Definition Mapping -- This section contains the mapping of the CMIP interface functionality to the managed objects, attributes, actions, and notifications.
+Section 4 Interface Functionality to CMIP Definition Mapping -- This section contains the mapping of the CMIP interface functionality to the managed objects, attributes, actions, and notifications.

 Section 5 Secure Association Establishment-- This section contains information on secure association establishment.